Grid Fill Tool for Autodesk Maya 2025

 Once again, I relied on Qt Designer to setup the user interface.

 From the example code in the devkit, I made sure that my ui file and Python file were placed in the same scripts subdirectory, under my project folder.
-Then, I employed the QUiLoader class to dynamically create the grid fill tool UI at run-time, using the information stored in the ui file:
+Then, I employed the QUiLoader class to create the grid fill tool UI at run-time, using the information stored in the ui file:

 def initUI(self):